GregRos/niceline/docs/monorepo migration.md

 in addition, add the following deps to the root package.j

+# pakcage.json creation

+I'm migrating the repo to a monorepo.

-I want you to generate the package.json of the packages in directories map and trie.
+I want you to generate the package.json of the packages in directories packages/{map,trie}

 I'm using yarn workspaces.

 Use niceline/package.json as a basis.

+for dependencies, use the versions specified in the niceline package.json.

 ```yaml
 packages/trie: